ScripterSugar/wdfp-extractor/README.md

 This tool extracts the assets from world flipper application installed on your device / emulator using ADB and FFDEC, rename digested file pathes with original file path, export irregular (amf, orderedmap, etc) files in regular data format such as json.

-Currently supports Global / Japan variants.
+Currently only supports Global / Japan variants.

 ## Installation